Here’s the technical aspect of ATLC…

-ATLC’s 2017 summer program will be taking place at Northern Maine Community College in Presque Isle from July 23-27, 2017.
+ATLC’s 2017 summer program took place at Northern Maine Community College in Presque Isle from July 23-27, 2017.
 The Registration period is now closed.

 ATLC Facebook Page–Please like our NEW ATLC Facebook page!!
 This will help you to stay on top of what’s going on in with ATLC.
 Tell your friends and family to like it too!
 Our prior Facebook account is now inactive.
 Help to spread the word and stay connected with us!